 JRebel Remote Server Troubleshooter¶

-This chapter details the most common problems with JRebel remote server support.
+This section details the most common problems with JRebel remote server support.

 Modifying the configuration must be followed by a redeploy¶

 Whenever you change the JRebel remote server support configuration, you should redeploy your application to the server.
 Why?
 Because your configuration changes need to be reflected on the remote server.
 Unless your workstation and the remote server are in sync, remote server support will not work properly.

 Enabling JRebel remote server support debug level log¶

 When experiencing issues, it would be wise to enable debug level logging for JRebel remote server support.
 Follow the IDE manual chapters for instructions on how to do this.

 The following is a list of the most common error messages encountered when using JRebel remote server support.
 We have provided the error message as well as the most common solution for resolving it.